PaulDance/sb-utils/README.md

 execution rights, thus making it available to all, without having to use the path leading to the repository.

+In case a file `signmod.sh` already exists in `/usr/bin/`, then it will first try to `stat` it to determine if its modification date is newer than the local file stored in the repo: if it is not, then it will warn you and ask if it should force the copying or not - i.e. replace the file named `signmod.sh` in `/usr/bin/` by the one in the repo.

 ## signmod.sh